Manideep757/mysql-sql-practice-session/README.md

-# mysql-sql-practice-session
+# MySQL Practice Solutions

-SQL practice solutions for MySQL – includes queries, joins, subqueries, advanced SQL.
+This repository contains SQL assignments, sample databases, and solutions for different levels of SQL difficulty.